 Tablets & Capsules

-• Place the pill between the thumb and index finger of one hand.
+• Place the pill between the thumb and the index finger of one hand.

-• Hold the top of the cat’s head and grasp the cheekbones with the thumb and index finger of the other hand.
+• Firmly grasp the upper jaw with the thumb and index finger of the other hand.

-• Gently stroke the throat or blow on the nose to encourage swallowing.
+• Stroke the throat or blow on the nose to encourage swallowing.

 Liquids & Syrups

-• Fill a syringe or dropper with the medication.
+• Fill the syringe or dropper with the medication.

-• Hold the top of the cat's head and grasp the cheekbones with the thumb and index finger of the one hand while holding the syringe or dropper with the other hand.
+• Firmly grasp the dog's muzzle with one hand while holding the syringe or dropper with the other hand.

-• Gently squirt the medication into the pouch between the teeth and cheek with the dropper or syringe.
+• Gently squirt the medication into the pouch between the teeth and check.

 - Always read the label instructions carefully.

-- Place the cat on a table with a non-slip surface.
+- Medicate your dog on the floor or on a table with a non-slip surface.

 - When administering medication stay calm – your pet can sense if you are nervous making it more difficult to apply the treatment.
 Always praise and reward your pet with a treat.